 Across the state, the reported use of drugs without prescription and the perceived use of such drugs on both two and four-year college campuses showed significantly wide differences, as shown in Figures 3.8 & 3.9.
 In general, we observe that students tend to overestimate the number of people who use drugs without prescription.
-For example, while actual tobacco use in the last year stood at just about 9% across the sample, students thought that approximately 68% of their peers used tobacco in the last year, a 59 percentage point difference.
-Similarly, students overestimated the number of people who ever took cocaine in the last year by approximately 46 percentage points.
-Again, while actual marijuana use in the last year stood at 45%, it was perceived that about 85% of all students ever took marijuana in the last year.
-The use of cigarettes and hallucinogens on college campuses was also overestimated by roughly 44 percentage points, steroids and other illegal drugs by 46 percentage points and amphetamines by about 41% percentage points as shown in Table 6.0.
+For example, while actual tobacco use in the last year stood at just about 5% across the sample, students thought that approximately 70% of their peers used tobacco in the last year, a 61 percentage point difference.
+Similarly, students overestimated the number of people who ever took cocaine in the last year by approximately 55 percentage points.
+Again, while actual marijuana use in the last year stood at 31%, it was perceived that about 90% of all students ever took marijuana in the last year.
+The use of cigarettes on college campuses was also overestimated by roughly 63 percentage points, hallucinogens by 51 percentage points, steroids and other illegal drugs by roughly 46 percentage points and amphetamines by about 44% percentage points as shown in Table 6.0.